apache/pulsar/site2/docs/administration-pulsar-manager.md

 ## Install

-> **Note**
-> You can choose Docker installation（Method 1）, or directly download the source file and decompress it for installation（Method2），Method 1 and Method 2 can be chosen either.
+To install Pulsar manager, you can choose one of the following methods.

 * Method 1: use Docker tool